bhumikabiyani/showmaxAndroid/README.md

-This reverse engineered source code is hosted here for educational purposes only.
+This source code is hosted here for educational purposes only.

 Project Structure